selamawitN/AdvancedProgramming_Traffic_Incident_Reporting_System_Group_6/README.md

 - **Secure Login** — Role-based access; only accounts with the `admin` role can log in
 - **Incident Table** — View all incidents with ID, type, location, severity, status, and reporter
 - **Status Management** — Update incident status to *In Progress* or *Resolved*
-- **Real-Time UDP Alerts** — Instant popup notification when a critical incident is submitted
+- **Real-Time UDP Alerts** — Instant pop-up notification when a critical incident is submitted
 - **Watchdog Thread** — Automatically re-alerts administrators every 60 seconds for unresolved critical incidents
 - **Analytics Dashboard** — Bar chart grouped by incident type; pie chart showing severity distribution
 - **Hotspot Detection** — Ranked list of the most incident-prone locations